Isaiah 49 – The Messiah’s Mission

 And bind them on you as a bride does.

 b.
-See, I have inscribed you on the palms of My hands: This has obvious and beautiful fulfillment in the nail-scarred hands of Jesus.
+See, I have inscribed you on the palms of My hands: This has an obvious and beautiful fulfillment in the nail-scarred hands of Jesus.
 As Jesus told Thomas in a post-resurrection appearance, look at My hands (John 20:27).
 When we see the nail-scarred hands of Jesus, we see how He has inscribed us on the palms of His hands.
 With such love, how could God ever forget His people?

 c.
 Your walls are continually before Me: The walls refer to the walls of the city of Jerusalem, which figuratively speak of the health, the strength, the prosperity, and the security of God’s people.
 God is always mindful of the condition of His people, despite the objections of a doubting Zion.

 d.
-Your sons shall make haste… you shall surely clothe yourselves with them all as an ornament: The LORD will bring back the exiled and captive sons of Zion to the Promised Land, and this will be an ornament for God’s people.
-The LORD’s love and faithfulness for Zion is also shown by His promise for their future.
+Your sons shall make haste…. you shall surely clothe yourselves with them all as an ornament: The LORD will bring back the exiled and captive sons of Zion to the Promised Land, and this will be an ornament for God’s people.
+The LORD’s love and faithfulness for Zion are also shown by His promise for their future.
 It isn’t just demonstrated by the past and the present, but also by His future plans for them.

 i.
-This promise was partially fulfilled in the return of the exiles from Babylon, but will be ultimately fulfilled in the regathering of Israel in the last days.
+This promise was partially fulfilled in the return of the exiles from Babylon but will be ultimately fulfilled in the regathering of Israel in the last days.